 B.A., Alecu Russo State University, Balti, Moldova

 M.A., Indiana University-Bloomington

 About Dr. Amarie

 Dr. Amarie has teaching experience in high school and university settings.
-At Georgia Southern she teaches lower and upper division courses: Elementary French II, Intermediate French II, Conversational French, Grammar in Context, French Through Film, Medical French, Business French, Francophone Studies, and others.
+At Georgia Southern she teaches lower and upper division courses: Elementary French I-II, Intermediate French I-II, Conversational French, Grammar in Context, French Through Film, Medical French, Business French, Francophone Studies, and others.

 Dr. Amarie’s primary areas of research are twentieth and twenty-first century French literature and cinema.
-She has published articles on Octave Mirbeau, Juliette Adam, Remy de Gourmont, and stereotypes in short stories.
+She has published articles on Georges Perec, Octave Mirbeau, Juliette Adam, Remy de Gourmont, Raymond Roussel, and stereotypes in short stories.
 She translated from Romanian into English The Word by Ion Găină in collaboration with Rosemary Lloyd.
-She has presented at international, national, regional and state conferences.
-Dr. Amarie has been recognized as the best of Graduates by “A. Russo” State University.
+She has presented at international, national, regional, and state conferences.
+Dr. Amarie has been recognized as the best of Graduates by “A. Russo” State University in Moldova.
 She was also the recipient of the Grace P. Young Graduate Award in recognition of excellent achievement in French Literary Studies at Indiana University-Bloomington.